Skip to content

 Distributed parallel training

 This document provides a tutorial on distributed parallel training.
 There are two ways to train on the Ascend AI processor: by running scripts with OpenMPI or configuring RANK_TABLE_FILE for training.
-On GPU processors, scripts can be run with OpenMPI for training.

 Please ensure that the distribute parameter in the yaml file is set to True before running the following commands for distributed training.